Maha Maha

-Maha Maha (Tamil: மகா மகா, English: Great Great) is a 2015 Indian Tamil romantic thriller film written and directed by Mathivanan Sakthivel.
+Maha Maha (English: Great Great) is a 2015 Indian Tamil romantic thriller film written and directed by Mathivanan Sakthivel.
 The film stars Mathivanan Sakthivel and Melissa in the lead roles, while Indira, Nizhalgal Ravi, Anupama Kumar and Meera Krishnan play supporting roles.
 The film features music composed by Pavalar Shiva, and editing by Suresh Urs.

-The film was predominantly filmed in Australia with local Australian cast.
+The film was predominantly filmed in Australia with a local Australian cast.
 The film released on 6 March 2015 in Tamil Nadu, Australia and England.

-Plot

-Vijay relocates to Australia as a result of his job transfer.
-There he meets an Australian girl, Emily Anderson, and falls in love.
-Meanwhile, the Australian police are in search of Emily, who is claimed to be missing for the past 10 days.
-Meantime, the police finds the dead body of Emily, who was killed and buried in Vijay's garden, and hence, Vijay is arrested.
-Emily's postmortem report says that she was murdered and buried.
-Further, it shocks the police as they find that Vijay had actually arrived at Australia a day after Emily's murder.
-As a result, Vijay is released by the police.
-Subsequently, he is all set to find about Emily, who was she actually, who would have murdered her, the motive behind it, and how it is possible for a dead girl to meet and speak with him.
-Finally, all these investigations result to unfold many interesting and shocking truths.